 View Nutrition Information + Weight Watchers Points

-I’m really excited to hear what you think of these sticky pecan buns if you try making them!
+I’d love to hear what you think of these sticky pecan buns if you end up making them, Jim!